 After the Proteus has finished Phase 1 shrinking and is placed in a test tube, it submerges and descends deep into the tube.
 During the descent there are several shots looking up past the commander toward the surface.
 Many bubbles can be seen rising and striking the surface a short distance above the sub.
 In each upward shot the distance to the surface never changes, even though the sub is shown to be descending rapidly in other shots.

-After the opening credits, Stephen Boyd travels to the shrinking centre in a black Chrysler Imperial, but in the long shot, stock footage of a back Lincoln Continental is used driving along a street.
+After the opening credits, Grant travels to the shrinking centre in a black Chrysler Imperial, but in the long shot, stock footage of a black Lincoln Continental is used driving along a street.
 He then arrives in the Imperial.

 The patient's red blood cells, shown in the various scenes of the miniaturized submarine traveling through blood vessels, are nucleated, which is incorrect.
 Mammalian, and therefore human, red blood cells have no nuclei; nucleated red blood cells are found in most other animals, however, such as birds, reptiles, amphibians, fish, etc.